 - Predicting the demand level

-To plan projects’ flows and apply efficient allocation strategies, a project or a resource manager has to know how many resources will be needed to perform a planned scope of work.
+To plan projects’ flows, apply efficient allocation strategies, and prevent future bottlenecks, a project or a resource manager has to know how many resources will be needed to perform a planned scope of work.
 Calculating and predicting this is extremely difficult for the human brain when there are thousands of tasks in the plan.

 - Reallocating resources in case of availability/capacity changes

 When some changes in an employee’s availability occur, a project/resource manager has to reassign his/her tasks to another team member.
-At that, not only skills, experience, and availability should be taken into account but also time zones of the globally distributed teams.
+At that, not only skills, experience, and availability should be taken into account but also the time zones of the globally distributed teams or other essential attributes that may affect the resource allocation process.
 It’s quite challenging, isn’t it?

 - Assigning the right resources to the right tasks